Natural orbital impurity solver for real-frequency properties at finite temperature: Results

-We also compare the spectrum in Fig.~\ref{Fig:bench_spectrum} which is obtained from the imaginary part of the Green function as $A(\omega)=-\Im G(\omega)/\pi$.
-The agreement here is also quite good and especially, they match perfectly at low frequency region.
-This result demonstrates that the projection method\cite{Lu2019} with $p=2$ (i.e., up to double particle-hole excitations to the ${\cal H}_{\rm chain}$) for calculating the Green function works quite well for the temperatures we study.
+We also compare the spectrum in Fig.~\ref{Fig:bench_spectrum}\mk{(a,b)} which is obtained from the imaginary part of the Green function as $A(\omega)=-\Im G(\omega)/\pi$\mk{, and the imaginary part of the self-energy $\Im\Sigma(\omega)$ in Fig.~\ref{Fig:bench_spectrum}(c,d)}.
+Since we are here focusing on the small cluster with a spiky spectrum, we employ a relatively large smearing factor $\gamma=0.05D$ (i.e., $\omega \rightarrow \omega+i\gamma$ when calculating \mk{$G(\omega)$ and $\Sigma(\omega)$} ).
+The agreement here is also quite good and especially, \mk{spectrums} match perfectly at a low-frequency region.
+This result demonstrates that the projection method\cite{Lu2019} with $p=2$ (i.e., up to double particle-hole excitations to ${\cal H}_{\rm chain}$) for calculating the Green function works quite well in the temperature region we study.